marccgk/website/content/blog/tips_on_writing_code_for_data_oriented_design.md

 I assume you're familiar with [Mike Acton's](https://twitter.com/mike_acton) [Data-Oriented Design CppCon 2014 talk](https://www.youtube.com/watch?v=rX0ItVEVjHc).
 If not, go watch it now, I'll wait.

-Data-Oriented Design (DOD) is a fundamental concept, understanding how the hardwared works (at a high level) is a prerequisite to writing instructions for a computer to execute.
+Data-Oriented Design (DOD) is a fundamental concept, understanding how the hardware works (at a high level) is a prerequisite to writing instructions for a computer to execute.
 However, DOD doesn't tell you how to write code.
-In [this conversation](http://www.macton.ninja/home/onwhydodisntamodellingapproachatall) with [Christer Ericson](https://twitter.com/christerericson) that Mike Acton made public, Christer explains why DOD is not a modelling approach:
+In [this conversation](http://www.macton.ninja/home/onwhydodisntamodellingapproachatall) with [Christer Ericson](https://twitter.com/christerericson) that Mike Acton made public, Christer explains why DOD is not a modeling approach:

 > Q: Isn't Data-Oriented Design just dataflow programming?